Convent of La Merced

 It was founded in the 13th century and redesigned in the 18th century.
 The main front is blessed with a Cordovan-Baroque style.
 It has two courtyards; the one outside is Baroque while the one inside is Renaissance.
 The church was partially destroyed during a fire and faithfully restored after the event.
 Some of its major works include paintings by Cobo de Guzmán and a Christ from the 14th century.
 A Visigoth baptismal font from an older church was discovered on the same site.
 Diputación Provincial (Provincial Council) Palace.

-- Santa Isabel Convent, Jesús Crucificado Convent, General Hospital.
+- Setting: Santa Isabel Convent, Jesús Crucificado Convent, General Hospital.